 Other operating expense, net includes gains and losses from the sale of property and equipment, income derived from lease arrangements and other non-core operating items.
-During 2013, we recognized (i) \$5.5 million of lease termination charges as a result of our purchase of certain previously leased real estate and (ii) \$1.8 million of charges related to property and equipment disposals.
-During 2012, we recognized approximately \$1.8 million of lease termination charges as a result of our purchase of certain previously leased real estate which was partially offset by approximately \$1.4 million of income related to insurance proceeds.
+During 2014, we recognized \$1.3 million of charges related to property and equipment disposals.
+During 2013, we recognized (i) approximately \$5.5 million of lease termination charges as a result of our purchase of certain previously leased real estate and (ii) \$1.8 million of charges related to property and equipment disposals.